 - Operational Changes

-- Air service at AUS has been impacted, including the suspension of various international flights.
+- Some air service at AUS has been impacted, including the suspension of various international flights.
 We recommend customers contact their airline regarding future travels.

-- Some concessions are closed or operating under limited hours based on passenger demand and staffing considerations.
-Many concessions that are open have enhanced cleaning and safety procedures and protocols in place, such as:
+- Some concessions may be closed or operating under limited hours.
+Many concessions have enhanced cleaning and safety procedures and protocols in place, such as:

 - Plexiglass installed where employees interact with customers